nandinisankarabukta-git/checkout-flow-optimization/reports/REPORT.md

 ---

 *This summary is generated from A/B test results.
-For detailed analysis, see the full report at `reports/REPORT.md` or explore the interactive dashboard.*
+For detailed analysis, explore the interactive dashboard.*